lowrycito/handbook/pages/study-manual-general-handbook-38-church-policies-and-guidelines.md

 the first sealing (see 38.4.1.4).

-A living woman who is not currently married or sealed to another man may be sealed to a deceased husband.
+A living woman who is not currently married or sealed to another man may be sealed to a deceased husband (see 38.4.1.7).
 If the marriage ended in divorce, see 38.4.1.2.

 A living woman who is currently married may not be sealed to a deceased husband without First Presidency approval.